Skip to main content

 obama

 During the filing of a PBS program at the White House, B.B.
 King persuaded President Obama to take the microphone and sing a few lines from, "Sweet Home Chicago."
-King continued to perform live until 2014 at the age of 89, and passed away the following year.
+King continued to perform live until 2014 at the age of 89, and died the following year.

-When I asked King to define the Blues, he replied, “The Blues are the three Ls, and that would be living, loving, and, hopefully, laughing—in other words, the regular old E formation on the guitar with the regular three changes.
-The Blues are really life to me because all my friends, everything around me, the music that I hear, everything leads me back to the feeling of the Blues, or the feeling that I get from playing or singing.
-In fact, everything that I’m connected with—life itself—is the Blues.
-If I had to try and play the way I feel about it, it would be something like this [plays guitar].
+When I asked King to define the blues, he replied, “The blues are the three Ls, and that would be living, loving, and, hopefully, laughing—in other words, the regular old E formation on the guitar with the regular three changes.
+The blues are really life to me because all my friends, everything around me, the music that I hear, everything leads me back to the feeling of the blues, or the feeling that I get from playing or singing.
+In fact, everything that I’m connected with—life itself—is the blues.
+If I had to try and play the way I feel about it, it would be something like this ( He plays his guitar).
 That tells my feeling.
-That’s the Blues.”
+That’s the blues.”

 Man was standing over me, and a lot more with a whip.